How to Make Homemade Shower Cleaner

 3. Let it sit for a few minutes, then wipe down the tiles and tub with a damp cloth.

-4. Again, run the shower to wash away the cleaner.
+4. Run the shower again to rinse away the cleaner.

 1. First, mix baking soda and water into a thick paste, then use a sponge to apply that paste to the glass.

-2. After rinsing that away, spray on a mixture of equal parts water and vinegar.
+2. After rinsing the paste, spray on a mixture of equal parts water and vinegar.

-3. Finishing by wiping down the glass with a soft cloth that won’t leave streaks.
+3. Finishing by wiping the glass with a soft cloth that won’t leave streaks.